nag2mani/ReportingEngine-for-LargeData/README.md

 ### Key Capabilities Explained

 * **Handles millions of records :-**
-  The reporting engine is optimized to work efficiently with very large datasets (millions of rows) without performance degradation, ensuring fast query execution even as data grows over time.
+  Reporting engine is optimized to work efficiently with very large datasets (millions of rows) without performance degradation, ensuring fast query execution even as data grows over time.

 * **Supports complex joins :-**
   It can generate reports by combining data from multiple related tables (such as students, fees, payments, classes, and academic years) using advanced SQL joins, filters, and aggregations.